-- A. Grantees will be responsible for ensuring that all individuals receiving services under this funding opportunity are offered housing, life skills development, overdose prevention training and resources, and referrals to SUD treatment and RSS as appropriate. - B. Grantee will identify a point of contact for all data matters pertaining to the project, including GPRA collection. - 1) Grantee will designate a staff member responsible for GPRA data collection (obtaining GPRA intake goals and compliance with follow-up expectations). - C. Grantees must also be able to internally track: - 1) Total number of clients housed; - 2) Current number of clients housed; - 3) Basic demographics of individuals served; - 4) Up-to-date naloxone online course completion requirement of all staff and clients; - 5) Naloxone administered; - 6) Number of successful overdose reversals conducted; - 7) Linkages to SUD treatment; and - 8) Linkages to RSS. - D. Grantees must be able to track the cost of clinical services, provided, billed, and reimbursed.
+- A. Grantees will be responsible for ensuring that all individuals receiving services under this funding opportunity are offered housing, life skills development, overdose prevention training and resources, and referrals to DBH Certified SUD treatment and RSS as appropriate. - B. Grantee will identify a point of contact for all data matters pertaining to the project, including GPRA collection. - 1) Grantee will designate a staff member responsible for GPRA data collection (obtaining GPRA intake goals and compliance with follow-up expectations). - C. Grantees must also be able to internally track: - 1) Total number of residents housed over the grant period; - 2) Current number of residents housed; - 3) Basic demographics of individuals served; - 4) Up-to-date naloxone online course completion requirement of all staff and residents: - 5) Naloxone administered; - 6) Number of successful overdose reversals conducted; - 7) Linkages to DBH Certified SUD treatment; and - 8) Linkages to DBH Certified RSS. - D. Grantees must be able to track the cost of clinical services, provided, billed, and reimbursed.